-Following a rolling section of some 40 kilometres the riders arrive at the base of the Puerto del Pico, a 15.4 kilometres climb at 5.5% that’s crested at kilometre 49.
-A short descent before the route climbs further uphill, although gently.
-A rolling section, and lead to the base of the Puerto de Peña Negra.
-Atop the 11.7 kilometres climb at 4.5%.
+Following a rolling section of 35 kilometres the riders arrive at the base of the Puerto del Pico, a 15.3 kilometres climb at 5.6%.
+A short descent before the route continues uphill, albeit gently.
+A new rolling section leads to the base of the Puerto de Peña Negra, which is a 13 kilometres climb at 4.5%.

-Time for a breather.
+Almost halfway, time for a breather.
 The riders fly down the mountain for 15 kilometres and ride the plains south of Salamanca for tens of kilometres.
 So hardly any obstacles until the riders hit the last climb, up to La Covatilla.

 La Covatilla is a ski resort at an altitude of 1,962 metres.
 The place hosted La Vuelta on four occasions.
 The last finish was in 2011, when Dan Martin outsprinted Bauke Mollema on the line.
 A group of 26 riders – with among them Chris Froome and Bradley Wiggins – arrived within 1 minute of the winner.
 With his victory Martin followed in the footsteps of Danilo di Luca (2006), Félix Cárdenas (2004) and Santi Blanco (2002).